Internationales Opernstudio

 Samuel Wallace

-The tenor Samuel Wallace is from Brazil, where he studied voice with Lício Bruno.
+Samuel Wallace, tenor, is from Brazil, where he studied voice with Lício Bruno.
 In 2024, he received a scholarship from the Mozarteum Brasileiro and subsequently participated in Rolf Beck’s International Choir Academy in Lübeck.
-During this time, concerts took him to Germany as well as to the Philharmonie de Paris under the direction of Raphaël Pichon.
-His operatic repertoire includes roles such as Tamino ("Die Zauberflöte") and the title role in Guilherme Bernstein’s opera "Serafim and the Place Where One Does Not Die".
-In 2024, he portrayed Dorvil in Rossini’s "La scala di seta" and took part in the Gala Lírica of the 13th Tenor Meeting of Brazil at the Teatro Amazonas in Manaus.
-Samuel Wallace was a semifinalist in the Paris Opera Competition, a finalist in the Maria Callas Competition, and a prizewinner in the Joaquina Lapinha and Natércia Lopes singing competitions.
+During this time, he performed concerts in Germany and at the Philharmonie de Paris under the direction of Raphaël Pichon.
+His operatic repertoire includes roles such as Tamino ("The Magic Flute") and the title role in Guilherme Bernstein’s opera "Serafim und der Ort, an dem man nicht stirbt."
+In 2024, he sang Dorvil in Rossini’s La scala di seta and took part in the Gala Lírica of the 13th Tenor Meeting of Brazil at the Teatro Amazonas in Manaus.
+Samuel Wallace was a semifinalist at the Paris Opera Competition, a finalist at the Maria Callas Competition, and a prizewinner at the Joaquina Lapinha and Natércia Lopes singing competitions.
+Since the 2025/26 season, he has been a member of the International Opera Studio at the Zürich Opera House.

-Manon24 / 27 Sept / 3 / 7 / 10 Oct 2025 Un ballo in Maschera22 / 28 / 31 May / 7 / 13 Jun 2026 Arabella14 / 18 / 22 / 25 / 28 Apr 2026
+Manon24 / 27 Sept / 3 / 7 / 10 Oct 2025 Un ballo in Maschera22 / 28 / 31 May / 7 / 13 Jun 2026 Arabella14 / 18 / 22 / 25 / 28 Apr 2026 Sillons de Mémoires5 / 6 / 7 Feb 2026

 Ava Linvog